holly-agyei/upcomings-manager/README.md

 A Chrome extension that helps you save opportunities, ideas, and deadlines with Google Sheets integration.

+## Installation

+Currently, the extension is available in two ways:

+1. **Developer Mode Installation** (Recommended for testing/development):
+   - Follow the setup instructions below
+   - Load the extension in Chrome's developer mode
+   - This requires enabling developer mode in Chrome

+2. **Chrome Web Store** (Coming Soon):
+   - The extension will soon be available on the Chrome Web Store
+   - This will provide one-click installation
+   - No developer mode required

 ## Features

 - 📝 Clean, modern input form